Bojan Miovski: Girona

 On 15 August 2024, Miovski signed a four-year deal with La Liga club Girona for a fee or £6.8 million.
 On 2 October, during the 2024–25 UEFA Champions League, Miovski debuted for the club in a 3–2 loss against Feyenoord.
 On 30 October, he scored his first two goals for the club during a Copa Del Ray match against CD Extremadura.
 On 23 November, he scored a brace and registered an assist against Espanyol in a league match at the Estadi Montilivi.
 Having been used as a substitute, Miovski struggled for playing time during the season and only scored four goals in 22 appearances.

 Rangers

 Miovski returned to Scotland on 30 August 2025, signing for Premiership club Rangers on a four-year contract for an undisclosed fee, which was widely reported to be an initial fee of £2.6 million which could rise to £4.2 million with add-ons.
 He made his debut the next day, playing 72 minutes in a goalless Old Firm match against Rangers rivals Celtic at Ibrox.
 Miovski scored his first goal for Rangers in a 2–0 victory over Hibernian at Ibrox in a League Cup quarter-final match on 20 September 2025.
+On 5 October 2025, he scored his first Scottish Premiership goal for Rangers in a 1–1 draw with Falkirk at Falkirk Stadium.
+On 11 December 2025, he scored his first Europa League goal in a 2–1 loss away to Ferencváros at Ferencváros Stadion.
+On 16 January 2026, he scored his first career hatrick as Rangers defeated Annan Athletic 5–0 at Ibrox in the Scottish Cup fourth round.